whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2025-fall/02-3d-visualization-rendering-and-compositing/02-07-photo-match-site-specific-3d-visualization-assignment.md

 - Pay close attention to scale when placing your 3D models in the scene.
 - Experiment with different lighting setups to see how they impact the interaction between your sculpture and its environment.
 - Try using Blender's compositor to enhance the final render, adjusting color grading and exposure as needed.
+- Blender units default to meters while Substance 3D Stager defaults to centimeters.
+For real world scale in Substance Stager [change the export scale in Blender](https://youtu.be/6bg3M0-8MvE) to 100 to export in centimeters.

 ### Guides